Intervention | Research at the EPiCSS group

 Mindfulness and maternal depression/anxiety

-Project contact: Maria Niemi
+Contact: Maria Niemi

 Mindfulness based interventions have been included in the Swedish national guidelines for depression and anxiety management, and are increasingly being used in health-care.
 A novel mindfulness parental programme has in our pilot trial shown good effects on reducing stress and depression in participating parents from pre- to post-intervention.